spirilis/pwrstat_prometheus/README.md

 every 1 minute (configurable via prometheus.interval, which is a string of the format specified [here](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.Duration) )

+No Service is created for this pod so it's not discoverable by cluster workloads.

 The Pod running the HTTP server, which depends on the `pwrstat` utility, needs to have a UNIX domain socket to the underlying server's `pwrstatd` process in `/var/pwrstatd.ipc` which we mount using a hostPath inside the pod.
 The path to the local server's directory containing pwrstatd's UNIX domain socket is configured in the pwrstat.pwrstatdIpcPath variable (it is */var* by default).
-The filename is expected to be *pwrstatd.ipc* inside that folder.
+The filename is expected to be *pwrstatd.ipc* inside that directory.

-No Service is created for this pod so it's not discoverable by cluster workloads.